Workshops and Seminars

 SAI hosts and co-hosts a number of teacher training workshops on the UT campus during the year.
 We design our professional development opportunities to address the TEKS and TAKS objectives for social studies.
 At our training events, teachers gain knowledge from Institute guests and faculty experts, teaching materials and strategies to use them in the classroom, and CPE hours.
 Below is a listing of our current and recent professional development opportunities for K-12 teachers.

-The Emergence of Hinduism and Buddhism in India (Spring 2014)
+AIM: The Emergence of Hinduism and Buddhism in India (Spring 2014)

 This day-long workshop provided teachers with tools and information on two of the worlds' major religious traditions -- Hinduism and Buddhism.
 Both religions have a long, shared history but continue to contribute to a dynamic interchange among Asian countries and between Asia and other parts of the world.
 Presentations covered the historical emergence of both religions, as well as important ideas and practices that emerged out of them, including the concepts of karma, dharma, and samsara.
 Particular emphasis was given to how these religious traditions grew in conversation and the important differences and changes that occurred between them over time.
 Presenters contextualized terms and ideas within traditions, while guiding participants through active learning exercises and primary source materials to use with their students.